 In the above example, the machine must be sized for the lowest temperature, requiring one rated for ~190 gpm at 77° F in order to produce 100 gpm at the low temperature of 40° F. When the feedwater reaches 70° F, this machine will be producing about 165 gpm.
 This presents the following critical design considerations:

-- The RO product water storage tank should be designed with enough capacity to avoid turning the RO on and off due to high water more frequently than ~ 30 mins when operating at the peak feedwater temperature.
+- The RO product water storage tank should have enough capacity so that the RO system does not have to be turned off and on, due to a full tank, more often than every ~30 mins when operating at the peak feedwater temperature.

 - Piping design and sewer capacity must be capable of handling a reject (wastewater) stream ranging from 33 gpm to 55 gpm.